-- 8. Southern Railway Co. v.
+- Southern Railway Co. v.
 Occupational Safety and Health Review Commission, Cert. denied December 7, 1976, 45 US LW 3410. - 9.
 An October 5, 1971 memo from the Director of the Office of Management and Budget to the Heads of Departments and Agencies established the first formal procedure for interagency review of regulatory actions in the Executive Branch.
 It called for an interagency coordination of proposed regulations, standards, and guidelines pertaining to environmental quality, consumer protection and occupational and public health safety. - 10.
-Federal Regulation and Regulatory Reform, supra., p.
+"Federal Regulation and Regulatory Reform" supra., p.
 148. - 11.
-Interstate and Foreign Commerce, Public Works, Merchant Marine, Government Operations, Appropriations, and Ways and Means have jurisdiction over transportation regulation in the House of Representatives. - Simon Lazarus and Joseph Onek, "The Regulators and the People," Virginia Law Review, 57:1069-1108 (1971).
-Simon Lazarus, The Genteel Populist (New York: Holt, Rinehart and Winston, 1974). - 13.
-Presently, one agency-the Federal Trade Commission-has been authorized by Congress to pay for counsel representing views that may have an important bearing on agency decisions and might not be otherwise reflected in those decisions. - 14.
+Interstate and Foreign Commerce, Public Works, Merchant Marine, Government Operations, Appropriations, and Ways and Means have jurisdiction over transportation regulation in the House of Representatives. - See S. Lazarus and J. Onek, "The Regulators of the People."
+Va.
+Law Review (September 1971) and Lazarus, The Genteel Populist (1974). - 13.
+Presently, one agency the Federal Trade Commission has been authorized by Congress to pay for counsel representing views that may have an important bearing on agency decisions and might not be otherwise reflected in those decisions. - 14.
 Citizens Band radio license applications rose from approximately 70,000 per month in January 1975 to 400,000 per month in January 1976.
 By the end of FY 1978, it is anticipated there will be 10-12 million CB licenses outstanding (Source: Federal Communications Commission, Budget Estimates for Fiscal Year 1978).
-See also, "Computers Can't Handle Existing Total of 1.44 Septillion Rates," Traffic World, January 8, 1966, pp. 26-28. - 15.
-See Richard Stewart, "Reformation of the American Administrative Law."
-Harvard Law Review 88:1667-1813 (1975). - 16.
-1976 Annual Report of the Director of the Administrative Office of the United States Court, (Washington, D. C.: U. S. Government Printing Office, 1976), p.
+See also, "Computers Can't Handle Existing Total of 1.44 Septillion Rates," Traffic World, January 8, 1966, pp. 26-28. - See R. B. Stewart, "Reformation of the American Administrative Law."
+Harvard Law Review, August 1975. - 16.
+1976 Annual Report of the Director of the Administrative Office of the United States Court, p.
 78. - Hearings before the Subcommittee on Administrative Practice and Procedure of the Committee on the Judiciary, United States Senate, 94th Congress, 1st sess., (1975). - See George Douglas and James C. Miller III, Economic Regulation of Domestic Air Transport (Washington, D. C., Brookings, 1974).
-George Eads, "Competition In The Domestic Trunk-Airline Industry: Too Much or Too Little" in Almarin Phillips (ed.)
+George Eads, "Competition In The Domestic Truck-Airline Industry: Too Much or Too Little" in Almarin Phillips (ed.)
 Promoting Competition In Regulated Markets: 13-54.
-(Washington, D. C., Brookings, 1975). - For a study of the effects of FPC regulation of natural gas, see Stephen Breyer and Paul MacAvoy, Energy Regulation by the Federal Power Commission (Washington, D. C., Brookings, 1974) and MacAvoy, "The Effectiveness of the Federal Power Commission," The Bell Journal of Economics and Management Science, 1: 273-303 (1970). - Communications Act of 1934, P.L.
+(Washington, D. C., Brookings, 1975). - 19.
+For a study of the effects of FPC regulation of natural gas, see Stephen Breyer and Paul MacAvoy, Energy Regulation by the Federal Power Commission (Washington, D. C., Brookings, 1974) and MacAvoy, "The Effectiveness of the Federal Power Commission," The Bell Journal of Economics and Management Science, 1: 273-303 (1970). - Communications Act of 1934, P.L.
 415, 73rd Cong., 2nd sess., Ch.
 562, 48 stat.
-1064 (1984). - 21.
+1064 (1934). - 21.
 See Roger Noll, Nina Cornell and Barry Weingast, "Safety Regulation" in Henry

 Owen and Charles L. Schultze, (eds.)
 Setting National Priorities: The Coming Decade: 457-504 (Washington, D. C., Brookings, 1973).
-Nicholas A. Ashford, Crisis In The Workplace: Occupational Disease and Injury, A Report to the Ford Foundation (Boston, MIT Press, 1976).
+Nicholas A. Askford, Crisis In The Workplace: Occupational Disease and Injury, A Report to the Ford Foundation (Boston, MIT Press, 1976).

-- 22. Edward Greer, "Obstacles to Taming Corporate Polluters: Water Pollution Politics in Gary, Indiana," Environmental Affairs, 3, No. 2: 199-221 (1974). - Alan Kneese and Charles L. Schultze, Pollution, Prices and Public Policy (Washington, D. C., Brookings, 1976). - 24.
-National Commission on Water Quality, Report to the Congress by the National Commission on Water Quality, (Washington, D.C.: U.S. Government Printing Office, 1976). - Environmental Quality 1975, The Seventh Annual Report of the Council on Environmental Quality (Washington, D.C., U.S. Government Printing Office, 1976). - 26.
+- Edward Greer, "Obstacles to Taming Corporate Polluters: Water Pollution Politics in Gary, Indiana," Environmental Affairs, 3, No. 2: 199-221 (1974). - Alan Kneese and Charles L. Schultze, Pollution, Prices and Public Policy (Washington, D. C., Brookings, 1976). - 24.
+National Commission on Water Quality, Report to the Congress by the National Commission on Water Quality, (Washington, D.C., 1976). - Environmental Quality 1975.
+The Seventh Annual Report of the Council on Environmental Quality (Washington, D.C., U.S. Government Printing Office, 1976). - 26.
 Environmental Reporter, Vol. 61, pp. 1968-1972.